 Should subside within 1-2 weeks.

-Your doctor will schedule your follow up appoints according to your treatment plan.
+Your doctor will schedule your follow up appointments according to your treatment plan.

 Inherent Risks & Complications